lonycell/grafana.v7/docs/sources/installation/configuration.md

 ### nodata_or_nullvalues
 > Available in 5.3  and above

-Default setting for how Grafana handles nodata or null values in alerting. (alerting, no_data, keep_state, ok)
+Default setting for how ThingSPIN handles nodata or null values in alerting. (alerting, no_data, keep_state, ok)

 ### concurrent_render_limit